 “I was surprised (in a good way) by how interesting, relevant, and interactive the course was.” — From a program course evaluation

-This course on the American presidency turns the classroom into the West Wing.
-Highly interactive by design, the class has students take on the roles of press secretary, strategist, and president.
-Participants work both as individuals and on teams to complete a series of daily projects that hone writing and speaking skills.
-Students draft State-of-the-Union addresses and op-eds in support of Supreme Court nominees.
+This course considers the successes and failures of presidents from George Washington to Donald Trump.
+Lectures and class discussions based on assigned readings are supplemented by hands-on projects in which students take on the roles of press secretary, strategist, and president.
+Participants work individually and in teams to complete assignments that hone writing and public speaking skills.
+They draft State-of-the-Union addresses and op-eds in support of Supreme Court nominees.
 In a mock town hall, they field questions from constituents about their legislative agendas.
 From the Situation Room, they manage simulated global crises based on real-world events.
-The instructor supplements these various projects with lectures and class discussions based on assigned readings.
-The course also features guest speakers from the world of politics and a field trip to Federal Hall in lower Manhattan.
+The course also features field trips to locations such as the United Nations Headquarters and Federal Hall, the first capitol of the United States.

 We afford special attention to the historical and global dimensions of the presidency.
-The course considers the success and failures of past presidents, from George Washington to Barack Obama.
-Students will also study the role of the American president on the world stage as well as how the institution of the presidency compares to other heads of state around the world.
-Students leave the course with a multifaceted understanding of the presidency.
+Students study the role of the American president on the world stage as well as how the institution of the presidency compares to other heads of state around the world.
+They leave the course with a multifaceted understanding of the presidency.
 Upon completion, participants are prepared for college-level coursework in American politics.